 Biologist Harry Lumsden began a provincial reintroduction program in the early 1980's to re-establish the Trumpeter swan in its former habitat and range.

 With prime wetland habitat, and archaeological evidence confirming the historical presence of Trumpeters in the Wye Valley, Wye Marsh Wildlife Centre became a co-operator in the restoration of this magnificent species in 1989.
-The original captive breeding pair of Trumpeters at Wye Marsh were "Big Guy" and "Lady Girl".
-Big Guy and Lady successfully raised the first cygnet in 1990, and she became known as "Pig Pen".
+The original captive breeding pair of Trumpeters at Wye Marsh were "Big Guy" and "Lady Girl", who successfully raised the first cygnet in 1990, "Pig Pen".
 In 1993, Pig Pen and her mate became the first wild nesting pair of Trumpeters in Wye Marsh in over 200 years.

 When is the best time to view Trumpeter Swans at Wye Marsh?

-Trumpeter swans can be found at Wye Marsh all year long, although the best time to view them in greater numbers is winter.
+Trumpeter swans can be found at Wye Marsh all year long, iwth one of the most exciting times to view being in the winter months.

 In the summer most swans are together in pairs building a nest and hatching cygnets.
-Swans which are not at breeding age are feeding and enjoying the 'single life'.
-Once the fall rolls around the swans are teaching their cygnets to fly and 'single' swans are stocking up on resources their migration.
+Swans that are not at breeding age are feeding and enjoying the 'single life'.
+Once the fall rolls around the swans are teaching their cygnets to fly and 'single' swans are stocking up on resources for their migration.
 Needless to say the summer and fall are not optimal times to see swans at Wye Marsh as the families are out in the more protected areas of the marsh raising their cygnets.
-There are some single swans hanging around, but things start to pick up in the winter!

 Interested In Becoming Involved?